Spider Mites on Houseplants: How to Spot and Get Rid of Them

 - Leaves yellowing, then drying and dropping

 A reliable test: hold a sheet of white paper under a leaf and tap the leaf.
 If tiny specks fall and slowly crawl, you have mites.
+Spider mites are usually pale green, yellow, or reddish brown; the common two-spotted mite shows a dark patch on each side of its body when viewed with a magnifying glass.

 Why they spread fast